NathanHM/maedras-vault/content/Sessions/Session 12.md

-Last session, it was decided that Max would wear one of the paladin's armor and convinced the party to either pretend to be captured or to hide in Chamae’s tent.
-Upon entering the otherside of the transportation circle, you were met at sword point by some haggard humans who were wary after seeing a gingerbread bear.
-After some quick talking by the group, you managed to talk them down into not attacking you.
-You learned that they had been there for weeks and were constantly under attack from gingerbread people; they’d taken refuge in this building in the hopes that someone would rescue them as they were not able to make it to the mayor’s building.
-While chatting with the soldiers, you learned that they were from Alithi and displaced in time (thought it was only 4 months post war, not 20yrs); they assumed that Malona the mage may have interfered with the magic and caused them to not end up in their destination, the boarder town of Kilsa.
-The group of 5 soldiers admitted to losing 25 others do to the attacks as they were trying to make it to a second transport circle in the mayor’s office to escape.
-Deciding to use the soldiers as bait, the party followed behind them from the front door to the mayor’s house on the other side of town.
-You fiercely battled small little gingerbread people and quickly made it into the house just as a gingerbread dragon attacked.
-The session ended with the party and the Alithi soldiers inside the manor just about to use the transport circle.
+- Last session, [[Max]] wore paladin armour and convinced the party to pretend to be captured or hide in [[Chamae]]’s tent
+- Upon entering the [[Transport Circles|transport circle]], the party was met at sword point by wary humans
+- The humans were frightened due to recent gingerbread bear sightings
+- Quick talking calmed them down and prevented a fight
+- The humans had been trapped for weeks under gingerbread attacks
+- They took refuge in the building, unable to reach the mayor’s office
+- The soldiers were from [[Alithi (Nation)|Alithi]] and displaced in time, believing it was 4 months post-[[The War|war]] instead of 20 years
+- They suspected [[Malona]] the mage interfered with the magic, misdirecting them from [[Kilsa]]
+- Of 30 soldiers, only 5 survived the attacks while trying to reach the second transport circle
+- The party used the soldiers as bait to reach the mayor’s house
+- Fierce battle with gingerbread people ensued en route
+- A gingerbread dragon attacked as the party entered the manor
+- The session ended with the party and soldiers inside, ready to use the transport circle